-The practice was able to carry out the majority of treatments needed by their patients but referred more complex treatments such as difficult extractions and implants to specialist services.
+The practice was able to carry out the majority of treatments needed by their patients but referred more complex treatments to specialist services.
 The practice worked with other professionals where this was in the best interest of the patient.
 For example, referrals were made to local hospitals and specialist dental services for further investigations.
 The practice completed detailed proformas or referral letters to ensure the specialist service had all of the relevant information required.
 Staff were able to describe the referral process in detail.